putyourlightson/craft-amazon-ses/README.md

 ## Installation

-To install the plugin, search for "Amazon SES" in the Craft Plugin Store, or install manually using composer.
+To install the plugin, search for “Amazon SES” in the Craft Plugin Store, or install manually using composer.

         composer require putyourlightson/craft-amazon-ses

-## Setup
+## Usage

 Once installed, go to Settings → Email, and change the “Transport Type” setting to “Amazon SES”.
 Enter your region and credentials (which you can get from your [AWS Developer Console](https://console.aws.amazon.com/) page).